We have recently been introduced to 60 Second Histories, and we absolutely love it. They are history videos in small

 We both absolutely love it.
 There is nothing at all like this out there, and it makes learning history fun, but in small manageable sections.

-I have compiled a list of over 80 educational resources and 60 Second Histories is the only one in the history section.
+I have compiled a list of over 80 educational resources and 60 Second Histories is featured in our top 10 educational resources.

-We now include these history videos into our weekly timetable and aim to do at least two hours a week, as Freddie loves it so much.
+We now include these primary history videos into our weekly timetable and aim to do at least two hours a week, as Freddie loves it so much.